Copper & Zinc Exploration in the Pacific Ocean’s Ring of Fire

-- With asset purchase complete, Thunderstruck owns a vast land package of zinc, copper, gold and silver assets covering nearly four percent of the main island of Fiji.
+- Thunderstruck owns a vast land package of zinc, copper, gold and silver assets covering nearly four percent of the main island of Fiji.

-- Significant mineral deposits on the main island including Vatukoula Gold Mine, Tuvatu Gold deposit and Namosi copper-gold project, one of the largest undeveloped copper resources in the world.
+- Significant mineral deposits on the main island including Vatukoula gold mine, Tuvatu gold deposit, and Namosi copper-gold project, one of the largest undeveloped copper resources in the world.

-- 26 holes drilled by Anglo with grades up to 12.7 percent zinc and two percent copper.
+- 26 holes drilled by Anglo on the VMS assets with grades up to 12.7 percent zinc and two percent copper.

 - High-grade zinc, copper, silver and gold targets.